Ksani1/Ksani1.github.io/README.md

 ---

-### 📈 Analytics and Visualization
+## 📈 Analytics and Visualization

 I excel in transforming data into visually compelling and actionable insights.
-Whether it's using Python for data wrangling, R for statistical analysis, or Tableau for interactive dashboards, I bring data to life to drive informed decision-making.
+Whether using Python for data wrangling, R for statistical analysis, or Tableau for interactive dashboards, I bring data to life to drive informed decision-making.

 ---

-### 🎓 Educational Background
+## 🎓 Educational Background

 - **Illinois Institute of Technology** - Specializing in Database Systems
 - **Informatics Academy, Singapore** - Diploma in Information Technology